 The opportunity to work in an environment that supports career mobility and high salaries is a key factor that leads Hawaii’s healthcare professionals and new, aspiring students to pursue a degree in healthcare administration.
-With an average salary of $110,730, the tenth highest in the nation, Hawaii’s healthcare administrators earn an average of $7,000 more than the national average for this profession (US Department of Labor, 2014).
+With an average salary of $139,650, the second-highest of all states in the nation, Hawaii’s healthcare administrators earn an average of $20,850 more than the national average for this profession (US Department of Labor, 2020).

 All these factors come together to create an environment that encourages current healthcare professionals and new, aspiring students alike to pursue careers in healthcare administration.